Annie McGuire (TV series)

+The series was created by veteran writer-producers Elliot Shoenman (known for Cosby) and Paul Wolff (known for Remington Steele, Little House on the Prairie, Family Ties) as a star vehicle for Mary Tyler Moore.
+It also featured prominent comedian David Steinberg as a director, who would subsequently go on to direct episodes of Seinfeld, It's Garry Shandling's Show, and Curb Your Enthusiasm.

 Premise

 Newlyweds Annie and Nick McGuire both have kids from previous marriages and are trying to balance their jobs (She in politics, he in engineering).
 The couple must also deal with their parents who are on opposite political sides.